QSFT/Doradus/doradus-tomcat/README.md

 - Launch Doradus Tomcat application at port 8080

+  The URL is

-       the URL is  http://localhost:8080/_applications for Doradus at ROOT level or http://localhost:8080/_api/_applications for Doradus at prefix level, it is
+       http://localhost:8080/_applications for Doradus at ROOT level
+       or http://localhost:8080/_api/_applications for Doradus at prefix level.